Changing Careers Over 50: The Best Decision You’ll Ever Make

 Don’t let others define you by your age.
 “Wrinkles should merely indicate where the smiles have been”.
 Keep smiling and know that you have earned them.

 10 great careers for people over 50 to change into

 Consider starting your own business

 If you’ve got a flair for entrepreneurship or you’ve always dreamed of starting a business, this could be the perfect time.
-Over 50s have the discipline, motivation and life skills to see their ideas through.
+People over 50 have the discipline, motivation and life skills to see their ideas through.